jocoso/ACRE-Tool/README.md

 					ADDS the new excerpt to excerpts_list,
 					CLEANS the excerpt_list from all words,
 					and CONTINUES to the next line;
-				c) ONLY AFTER all the previous tests have deemed the line a part of a prop, the function will:
+				c) ONLY AFTER, the function will:
 					ADD the line to the excerpt_list,
 					and CONTINUE to the next line;

-		For each (excerpt) in the excerpt_list, the function:
+		#For each (excerpt) in the excerpt_list, the function:
 			VERIFIES if the excerpt has all the data required to be turned into a prefab, and if it doesn't the function will:
 				RAISE a warning,
 				and CONTINUE to the next line;
-			ONLY AFTER the function will:
+			ONLY AFTER, the function will:
 				FORMAT the data to resemble a prop prefab,
 				ADD the prefab TO the local inventory.
 	##########################